intel/rmd/README.md

 ### "/hospitality" entry point ###
 The reason behind this "/hospitality" entry point is that there are often the needs to know how well a host can do to fulfill a certain cache allocation requirement.
 This requirement usually comes from scheduling in a large cluster deployment.
 So the notion of "hospitality score" is introduced.

 Why can't the available cache amount do the job?
 Currently the last level cache in Intel platforms can only be allocated contiguously.
-So the totally amount of available last level cache won't help due to segmentation issues.
+So the totally amount of available last level cache won't help due to fragmentation issues.

 The hospitality score is calculated differently for workloads of different cache groups.
 (In below explanation 'value' means the largest available contiguous cache ways in the corresponding group)